slwulf/Dropbox-for-Bookmarks/readme.md

 * On Extension Install, generates a random 8-character user key to sync local Dropmarks to the server and creates the local Dropmarks folder in "Other Bookmarks".
 * Syncs local bookmarks with those on the server on startup.
 * Removes bookmarks from the server when they're removed locally.
+* Periodically checks server for new bookmarks and adds them.

 ##### 3. Options Page